Calum Price

 Calum Walter Price (born 4 January 1992) is a Zimbabwean former cricketer.
 Along with the likes of Keegan Meth and Kyle Jarvis, he is regarded as a great future pace prospect for Zimbabwe.
-Price belongs to a sporting family; his cousin Ryan Higgins, regarded as the second best leg spinner Zimbabwe has produced before taking an early retirement, played ODIs for Zimbabwe and his cousin Dylan captained the Under-19 side at the 2010 World Cup in New Zealand.
+Price belongs to a sporting family; his cousin Ryan Higgins, regarded as the second best leg spinner Zimbabwe has produced before taking an early retirement, played ODIs for Zimbabwe and his cousin Dylan captained the Under-19 team at the 2010 World Cup in New Zealand.

 Career

 Price made his first-class cricket debut for the Mashonaland Eagles in a Logan Cup match against the Mid West Rhinos at Harare Sports Club, Harare.
 He bowled with great pace and took two wickets in a heavy Eagles defeat.
 Price took his first first-class wicket with the dismissal of Simon Mugava who nicked the ball to the keeper, and then also clean-bowled Justin Lewis.
 He also made 8 runs in that match.